-So, after more delays and distractions than I can shake a stick at, I finally got around to the carving work.
+So, after more delays and distractions than I could shake a stick at, I finally got around to the carving work.

 The background was roughed out with a router before starting the manual sculpting of the ravens with a chisel.
 The other end is more or less the same at this point.